johnsonm/flimage/README.md

 * raw hard drive images

-* raw images configured to be build into AMIs for EC2
+* raw images configured to be built into AMIs for EC2

 When building any of those images, it can also optionally write out a tarball of the contents of the image.